How to Shop for Mortgage Rates | 2025 Guide

 Try big banks, credit unions, online lenders, and even mortgage brokers to help you get the lowest interest rate and best deal.

 By all means, see what your bank can do for you.
-Just don’t think you’re obligated to stick with them for your mortgage.
+When shopping for mortgage rates, don’t think you’re obligated to stick with them for your mortgage.
 Many banks will sell your loan to a mortgage servicer anyway, so you wouldn’t end up working with them over the life of your home loan.

 Consider buying down your interest rate